 I use the FileZilla SFTP client, which is available for Windows PC and macOS.

 SFTP client makes life easier for the server administrators.

-You can access the cloud server files just like your local hard disk files, and make changes using favorite editors like Notepad++, VS Code, Sublime Text, etc.
+You can access the cloud server files like your local hard disk files and make changes using favorite editors like Notepad++, VS Code, Sublime Text, etc.

-I recommend using FileZilla SFTP client which you can download on their official website.
-FileZilla is free and open-source software, and it’s developer actively release the update.
-For macOS users, it also supports the dark mode!
+I recommend using the FileZilla SFTP client, which you can download from their official website.
+FileZilla is free and open-source software, and its developer actively releases the update.
+For macOS users, it also supports dark mode!

 Follow the steps to login SFTP using FileZilla Client software:

 Assuming you’ve already installed the software.
 The steps are almost the same for Windows PC and Mac OS.

 - Open the FileZilla Software and Hit on the Host command button